psi4/psi4numpy/Tutorials/01_basic_operations/README.md

 basis sto-3g
 }
 ```
-Running Psi4 verbose mode will print out the actual python script itself belwo the input script.
+Running Psi4 in verbose mode will print out the actual python script itself below the input script.
-This can be accomplished by:  ```psi4 -v input.dat``` and will yield:
+This can be accomplished by typing "```psi4 -v input.dat```" and will yield:
 ```python
 from psi4 import *
 from p4const import *